plaid/pattern-account-funding/README.md

 ### Rendering Link

 This app uses the classic mode of rendering Link.
 If you are building a Pay-by-bank app rather than an account funding app, the [Embedded Institution Search](https://plaid.com/docs/link/embedded-institution-search/) feature is strongly recommended instead, to increase uptake of pay-by-bank.
+See the [Plaid Transfer Quickstart](https://github.com/plaid/transfer-quickstart) for an example of this in action.

 ### Webhooks and Websockets